 These practices have had a profound effect on the healthcare that historically marginalized people receive, as health conditions, reactions to medications, and risk factors for disease can differ among racial and ethnic groups.

 Realizing its role in this, the AMA has openly acknowledged its history of actively harmful practices and longstanding silences that have promoted health inequity.

-To promote racial justice and advance health equity throughout its organization and in its domains of influence, the AMA vows to incorporate the following strategies:
+To promote racial justice and advance health equity throughout its organization and in its domains of influence, the AMA vows to incorporate the

 - Embed racial and social justice in AMA businesses, cultures, systems, policies, and practices.